modxcms/baseline-mgr/README.md

   ```
 2. Make sure you get "Congratulations"
 3. Type `compass watch`
-4. You should see it compile SASS and create **index.css** with the notification:
+4. You should see it compile Sass and create **index.css** with the notification:
   `Compass is polling for changes.
 Press Ctrl-C to Stop.`
 5. Compass will now update your theme's CSS files anytime you save a change to the Sass files.